oac-tree/oac-tree-training/EPICS_meetings/spring_2025/exercises/system_overview.md

-# Overview of example systems
+# Overview of exercises

-As an example system, we will use a simplified control system for a greenhouse.
-The example focuses on temperature and humidity control of the greenhouse.
+For the exercises, we will implement a simplified control system for a greenhouse.
+The system focuses on temperature and humidity control of the greenhouse.

 ## Subsystems of the control system